Lamsio/Self-Learning-Programming/学校/Gaming II/Revision for examination.md

 Host replies with authorizeVoucher to indicate whether the voucher is valid.

-If the EGMs can not receive
+If the EGMs can not receive authorizeVoucher within the specified time, it rejects the voucher.